simonmichael/hledger_site/src/index.md

 What really drew me in from the beginning is how well hledger preserves the simplicity and elegance and double entry.
 It is so delightfully uncluttered.
 Precious few things convey this elegance and everyday utility. --bitsonchips

+I just discovered PTA and hledger today, a few hours ago, and have with much ease imported CSV dumps from my banks etc, and am currently getting an overview of my life I've never had before.
+Thank you so much for developing this amazing utility!
+You changed my life for the better today, and I will use this for ever :-) --Martin Josefsson

 `;
 </script>